arunofhyd/OmniSearch/omnisearch_native_with_updater.md

 							set storedID to 0
 							try
-								set cachedData to do shell script "cat " & quoted form of cacheFile set oldDelims to AppleScript's text item delimiters set AppleScript's text item delimiters to "," set storedPID to text item 1 of cachedData set storedID to (text item 2 of cachedData) as integer set AppleScript's text item delimiters to oldDelims end try
+								set cachedData to do shell script "cat " & quoted form of cacheFile -- We use paragraph reading here to match the new cache format set storedPID to paragraph 1 of cachedData set storedID to (paragraph 2 of cachedData) as integer end try

 							tell application "Safari"
 								set updateTargetFound to false